martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/security.md

 Microsoft Defender is enabled out of the box.
 The Teams Rooms Pro license also includes Defender for Endpoint, which allows customers to enroll their Teams Rooms into Defender for Endpoint.
 This enrollment can provide security teams visibility into the security posture of Teams Room on Windows devices from the Defender portal.
 Teams Rooms on Windows can be enrolled following the steps for [Windows devices](/microsoft-365/security/defender-endpoint/onboarding-endpoint-manager).
 We don't recommend modifying Teams Rooms using protection rules (or other Defender policies that make configuration changes) as these policies can impact Teams Rooms functionality; however, reporting functionality into the portal is supported.

 Microsoft Bitlocker is not enabled out of the box, but can be enable via policy if desired.
-Ensure Bitkocker is enabled without a preboot authentication or the Teams Room will not boot to a functional device without manually entry of a PIN which will impact usability of the room system.
+Ensure Bitlocker is enabled without a preboot authentication or the Teams Room will not boot to a functional device without manually entry of a PIN which will impact usability of the room system.

 ## Account Security